 Bryansk Region

 The situation in the Bryansk region reflects a classic combination of military, economic, and demographic tensions that create conditions for regional destabilization.
 Constant shelling from Ukraine (up to 102 drones at a time) not only damages infrastructure but also strikes symbolically important targets — including the home of well-known local propagandist Alexander Bolshunov’s family and defense industry enterprises.
-The region’s total losses — over 660 servicemen in the spring alone — are fueling war fatigue, especially among residents of border areas, where public complaints about the authorities are increasingly frequent on social media, despite ongoing censorship and blocking.
+The region’s total losses — over 660 servicemen in the spring alone — are fueling war fatigue, Especially this is happening among the residents of the border areas, where the public complaints about the authorities are increasingly frequent on the social media, despite ongoing censorship and blocking.

-The demographic situation is critical: authorities are directly encouraging underage births, and starting September 1, a law banning “incitement to abortion” is being introduced.
+The demographic situation is critical: authorities are directly encouraging the underage births.
+The law banning “incitement to abortion” is being introduced from the 1st of September.
 This provokes public resistance and deepens the divide between the state’s agenda and the actual needs of the population.

 The economic situation is rapidly deteriorating.
-Prices for basic food products (potatoes +180%, cabbage +58%) and utilities (+10%) are rising amid high inflation (10.89%), which locals believe is underreported.
-Fuel price hikes and the forced transition of taxi drivers to domestically produced vehicles are further fueling public dissatisfaction.
+Prices for basic food products (potatoes +180%, cabbage +58%) and utilities (+10%) are rising amid the high inflation (10.89%), which locals believe is underreported.
+Fuel price hikes and the forced transition of the taxi drivers to the domestically produced vehicles are further fueling the public dissatisfaction.

 Marker | March | April | May |